Canonizing Graphs of Bounded Rank-Width in Parallel via Weisfeiler--Leman: Preliminaries

 where $\{\!\!\{ \cdot \}\!\!\}$ denotes a multiset.
 Note that the coloring $\chi_{r}$ computed at iteration $r$ induces a partition of $V(G)^{k}$ into color classes.
 The Weisfeiler--Leman algorithm terminates when this partition is not refined, that is, when the partition induced by $\chi_{r+1}$ is identical to that induced by $\chi_{r}$.
 The final coloring is referred to as the \textit{stable coloring}, which we denote $\chi_{\infty} := \chi_{r}$.

 The $1$-dimensional Weisfeiler--Leman algorithm, sometimes referred to as \textit{Color Refinement}, works nearly identically.
-Two vertices of $G$ receive the same initial color if and only if they have the same degree.
+The initial coloring is that provided by the vertex coloring for the input graph.
 For the refinement step, we have that:

 We have that $1$-WL terminates when the partition on the vertices is not refined.

 As we are interested in both the Weisfeiler--Leman dimension and the number of rounds, we will use the following notation.